-Ada has studied dance since the age of 10, and first learned samba from Mestra Marisa of Gingarte Capoeira in Chicago in 2005.
-Dance shifted into the professional arena with her first samba show in 2008.
+Ada has studied dance since the age of 10, and first learned samba from Mestra Marisa of Gingarte Capoeira in Chicago in 2005, with her first “pro show” in 2008.
 In addition to practicing ballet, tap, jazz and other dance forms growing up, she has trained samba throughout the United States and Brazil, including in Salvador, Itacaré, and Ilhéus.
 She’s also had training in forró, a Brazilian partner dance from the northeast of the country, as well as capoeira throughout the U.S. and in various areas in Brazil, including São Paulo, Rio de Janeiro, Salvador, Itacaré, Ilhéus, and in the state of Santa Catarina.

 Ada began burlesque training in 2009 with Michelle L’Amour at Studio L’Amour, and continued with Kellita of Hot Pink Feathers.
 She has performerd samba, burlesque, cabaret, and other dances as a company member of Hot Pink Feathers.

 Additionally, she’s performed burlesque solos for Hubba Hubba Revue, Vaudezilla‘s Broadzilla, Kiss Kiss Cabaret, Frisky!, Womanopoly, the SF Pride Parade, the SF Carnaval Parade, Burlesque ‘n’ Brass, and more.
 Burlesque accolades include:

 ~Itty Bitty Burlesque Festival Performer – Quesnel, BC, Canada (postponed) (2020)

 ~NOLA Nerdlesque Festival Performer, New Orleans, LA (2019)